AlexNYC25/AlexNYC25/README.md

 ### Hello there 👋

-Currently I'm a developer living in New York City.
+Currently I'm a software engineer living in New York City, recently graduated from Queens College with a degree in Computer Science.
-I'm working on some of my own side projects currently in between my own self study and attending college at Queens College.
+I'm working on some of my own side projects currently in between my own self study and trying to land my first Software Development job.

 ⚡ Fun fact: My favorite drink is anything that has caffeine.